Soreing/motel/README.md

 ## Usage

 Create a Motel Span Collector that will accept Open Telemetry ReadOnlySpans.
 You need to specify a list of exporters and a batch interval with batch limit.
 Spans will be sent to exporters periodically specified by the batch interval or when the number of batched spans reach the limit.
-Setting the batch interval to 0 will disable batching and skip creating the resources for it.
+Setting the batch interval and limit to 0 will disable batching and skip creating the resources for it.
 ```golang
 coll := motel.NewSpanCollector(
     []trace.SpanExporter{},